vanhoefm/krackattacks-scripts/README.md

 3. Use this script as a wrapper over the previous wpa_supplicant command:

+		sudo su
+		source venv/bin/activate
-		sudo ./krack-ft-test.py wpa_supplicant -D nl80211 -i wlan0 -c network.conf
+		./krack-ft-test.py wpa_supplicant -D nl80211 -i wlan0 -c network.conf

 	This will execute the wpa_supplicant command using the provided parameters, and will add a virtual monitor interface that will perform attack tests.
+It's important to first become root and then load the python virtual environment (see above how to create this virtual environment).

 4. Use wpa_cli to roam to a different AP of the same network.
 For example:

-		sudo wpa_cli -i wlan0
+		wpa_cli -i wlan0
 		> status
 		bssid=c4:e9:84:db:fb:7b
 		ssid=testnet